markmakemate/Statistic-Learning-Theory/README.md

 # Statistic-Learning-Theory
 ## This project is the C++ implement of AI algorithms
+## Objective:
-## Objective: Create an effective Artificial Intelligence application system for most conditions
+* Create an effective Artificial Intelligence application system for most conditions
+* Framework is as simple as possible
+* Extensionability should be satisfied
+* **Feature enginneering and data preprocess are not took into account.**
 ## Features:
 * **Implementing without any Third-party Library, only STL imported**
 * **Some Algorithms optimized for better performance**